 One of my favorite teachers, Byron Katie, says, “Do you want to meet the love of your life?
 Look in the mirror.”
 That may feel uncomfortable, but it’s true when you think about it.
-All of the love we feel comes from within our own hearts, so we need to take the time to nurture and care for our tender hearts properly.
+All of the love we feel comes from within our hearts, so we need to take the time to nurture and care for our tender hearts properly.

 Oscar Wilde once said, “To love oneself is the beginning of a lifelong romance.”

 So how do we start that romance?
 How do we learn to love ourselves?
-Here are 8 practices to ease us more into the mode of caring for ourselves- mind, body, and spirit, so that we can begin to flourish in all areas of our lives:
+Here are eight practices to ease us more into the mode of caring for ourselves- mind, body, and spirit, so that we can begin to flourish in all areas of our lives:

 Shrug off the never-ending expectation to continually be connected.
 Challenge yourself to think about how you can carve out time in your day to do the things that make you feel good.
-You can take 15 minutes to read a chapter of your favorite book with a cup of hot tea, take a long walk, or do nothing.
+You can take 20 minutes to read a chapter of your favorite book with a cup of hot tea, take a long walk, or do nothing.

 Taking the time to explore our spirits is a deeply self-loving practice.
 You can do this by taking a moment to stop, meditate, and even daydream of the days you felt most beautiful and happy.
 Focus on why you felt that way in those moments.

-3. Pamper Yourself as a Form of Self-Love
+Pamper yourself as a form of self-love.

-You might think this is superficial, but it’s so important to our self-esteem.
-Whether it’s booking yourself a massage, simply painting your nails at home, or taking the time to draw yourself a luxurious bath surrounded by scented candles.
+You might think this is superficial, but it’s crucial to our self-esteem—so many ways to get started.
+Consider booking a massage, painting your nails at home, or drawing yourself a luxurious bath surrounded by scented candles.